james-menzies/actf/README.md

 ```
 > You can implement any version according to the [releases page](https://github.com/redbrickhut/actf/releases/).
 For version 1.0 for example use the string 'com.redbrickhut:actf:1.0'

-I would recommend using Java 11+ when using this control.
-I haven't tested it with earlier versions.

 ### Installing with Maven